Tchindas

 Tchindas is a 2015 Spanish-Cape Verdean documentary film directed by Pablo García Pérez de Lara and Marc Serena.
 The film premiered at the Outfest Los Angeles 2015 where it received a Grand Jury Award.

 Plot

 In the Atlantic Ocean, the tiny island of São Vicente works together to make something beautiful out of nothing: a Carnival.
-During the month leading up to the festivities we'll discover the struggles needed to achieve it through a person that coined a word: Tchinda.
+During the month leading up to the festivities the viewer discovers the struggles needed to achieve it through a person that coined a word: Tchinda.

 It is shot in the most gay-friendly African country, Cape Verde, according to Afrobarometer's 2016 report.